-P0313 SeraQ BIO-RAD Syphilis is intended to be used on a open platform as an external run control in combination with the assay for the detection of antibodies to Treponema pallidum (see Table 1) performed in diagnostic and blood screening laboratories.
-P0313 SeraQ BIO-RAD Syphilis is a single-marker dilution of an internal anti-Treponema pallidum standard in defibrinated plasma giving a low reactive result in the BIO-RAD Syphilis Total Ab assay.
-The run control is intended to be tested in consecutive runs of the immunoassays over time.
-By comparison of the sample to cut off (S/CO) values found on P0313 SeraQ BIO-RAD Syphilis one can monitor the consistent analytical sensitivity of test runs.
+P0260 SeraQ Murex Syphilis is intended to be used on an open platform (96 wells EIA) as an external run control in combination with the Murex assay for the detection of anti-Treponema pallidum (see Table 1) performed in diagnostic and blood screening laboratories.
+P0260 SeraQ Murex Syphilis is a single-marker mixture of inactivated anti-Treponema pallidudum standard in defibrinated plasma giving a low reactive result in the Murex Assay.
+The run control is intended to be tested in consecutive runs of the immunoassay over time.
+By comparison of the sample to cut off (S/CO) values found on P0260 SeraQ Murex Syphilis one can monitor the consistent analytical sensitivity of test runs.
 The run control should not be used to replace internal controls or calibrators in the test kits.
+The product is intended for In Vitro Diagnostic (IVD) performance evaluation only.